aaronsaray/aaronsaray.com/content/blog/javascript-and-css-compression-and-cache.markdown

 Of course, when the website is built and deployed, we will be using a different URL.

-Next, lets talk about compression of the CSS.
+Next, let's talk about compression of the CSS.
 I use [CSS Tidy](http://csstidy.sourceforge.net/) to compress my code.
 The code to invoke this is pretty simple.

 ```php
 require 'csstidy-1.3/class.csstidy.php';